 Use the search field here to find a specific question and answer

 Currently, there are 24 Class III gaming facilities in Arizona, operated by 16 different tribes.
-Those Class III casinos may offer “Las Vegas style” gaming activities (e.g., gaming devices, blackjack, keno, jackpot poker, and house-banked poker) and are co-regulated by the Tribal Gaming Authority of the tribe that owns the casino and ADG.
+Those Class III casinos may offer “Las Vegas style” gaming activities (e.g., gaming devices, blackjack, keno, jackpot poker, and house-banked poker) and are co-regulated by the Tribal Gaming Office of the tribe that owns the casino and ADG.

 Class I: Social games played solely for prizes of minimal value, or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations.
 Class I gaming on tribal lands is exclusively regulated by tribal ordinances.
 Off of tribal lands, Arizona state law governs gaming between individuals

 Class II: Limited to bingo or gambling devices that are based on the game of bingo and regulated by the tribe with oversight provided by the federal government through the National Indian Gaming Commission.

 Class III: Full “Las Vegas style” casino gaming such as gaming devices, blackjack, keno, jackpot poker, and house-banked poker and co-regulated by both the Tribal Gaming Office of the tribe that owns the casino, and ADG.
 Class III requires the tribe operating the casino to enter into a valid Tribal-State Gaming Compact (Compact) with the State before it may operate the casino.
 Class III casinos may not offer casino games that are not authorized by State law or specifically allowed in the Compact.

 A Class II facility is regulated by the tribe that owns it, with oversight by the National Indian Gaming Commission.
 ADG has no jurisdiction over Class II gaming facilities.